Byte-Crfat-AI/Upscaling_Precipitation_Dataset/README.md

 ## Training

 - **Loss Function:** The model is trained using a combination of Adversarial loss and Perceptual loss (Feature Extractor) for generator and Wasserstein loss with GP for discriminator.
-- **Optimizer:** The Adam optimizer is used with a learning rate of `1e-5`.
+- **Optimizer:** The Adam optimizer is used with a learning rate of `5e-4` for generator and `1e-3` for discriminator.
-- **Training Process:** The model is trained for a set number of epochs, with the learning rate being reduced on the plateau to fine-tune the model.
+- **Training Process:** Trained the model in steps, each step consisting of five epochs

 ## Evaluation